ir2718/semantic-similarity-scoring/README.md

 - no gradient updates on all parameters of base model, except for pooler
 - finetuning for 10 epochs and using early stopping if no improvement is seen in the last 3 epochs

+### End-to-end finetuning
+- finetuning for 10 epochs and using early stopping if no improvement is seen in the last 3 epochs
+- due to computation costs, hand tuning is used for end-to-end tuning of larger architectures such as:
+  - RoBERTa large
+  - BERT large cased
+  - DeBERTaV3 base, large

+#### Mean squared error loss function
+- finetuning the models using MSE as the loss function

 | **Model**           | **Train set**     | **Validation  set** | **Test set**     | **Batch size** | **Learning rate** | **Weight decay** |
 | ------------------- | ----------------- | ------------------- | ---------------- |--------------- | ----------------- | ---------------- |
 | BERT base cased     | 0.793/0.749       | 0.814/0.809         | 0.735/0.697      | 32             | 5e-4              | 1e-4             |